There are several types of seizures and each patient will have epilepsy in their own way.

-There are three descriptions of seizures, depending on what part of the brain the epileptic activity started:
+There are three descriptions of seizures, dependant on what part of the brain the epileptic activity started:

 A partial seizure means the epileptic activity took place in just part of the patient's brain.
 There are two types of partial seizure:

-- Simple Partial Seizure - the patient is conscious during the seizure.
-In most cases the patient is also aware of his/her surroundings, even though the seizure is in progress.
+- Simple partial seizure - the patient is conscious during the seizure.
+In most cases, the patient is also aware of their surroundings, even though the seizure is in progress.

-- Complex Partial Seizure - the patient's consciousness is impaired.
-The patient will generally not remember the seizure, and if he/she does, the recollection of it will be vague.
+- Complex partial seizure - the patient's consciousness is impaired.
+The patient will generally not remember the seizure, and if they do, their memory will be vague.